EntelectChallenge/2016-Bomberman/README.md

 ### Player Rules

-Players can either be consol players or bots.
+Players can either be console players or bots.
 Both follow the same game engine rules.
 When playing on Unity, the rules will follow the actual game as close as possible, with exceptions made for real time play.

 1. Players will only be able submit one command per round.
 The game engine will reject any additional commands sent by the player.
 2. Only one of the following commands can be submitted by the player during a round: